 - Don't use words that can be found in any dictionary of any language.

-- Consider using a password manager program to keep track of your passwords.
+- Do consider using a password manager program to keep track of your passwords.
 (See more information below.)

 How to protect your passwords

-Now that you've chosen a password that's difficult to guess, you have to make sure not to leave it someplace for people to find.
+Now that you've chosen a password that's easy for your to remember, but difficult for others to guess, you have to make sure not to leave it someplace for people to find.
 Writing it down and leaving it in your desk, next to your computer, or, worse, taped to your computer, is just making it easy for someone who has physical access to your office.
 Don't tell anyone your passwords, and watch for attackers trying to trick you through phone calls or email messages requesting that you reveal your passwords.
 (See Avoiding Social Engineering and Phishing Attacks for more information.)

 Programs called password managers offer the option to create randomly generated passwords for all of your accounts.
 You then access those strong passwords with a master password.
 If you use a password manager, remember to use a strong master password.

-Other password problems stem from web browsers’ ability to save your online sessions in memory.
+Password problems can stem from your web browsers’ ability to save passwords and your online sessions in memory.
 Depending on your web browsers’ settings, anyone with access to your computer may be able to discover all of your passwords and gain access to your information.
-So, always remember to log out when you are using a public computer (at the library, an Internet cafe, or even a shared computer at your office).
+Always remember to log out when you are using a public computer (at the library, an Internet cafe, or even a shared computer at your office).
 Avoid using public computers and public Wi-Fi to access sensitive accounts such as banking and email.

-For more information on this multi-factor authentication and related password topics, see Supplementing Passwords.
+For more information on passwords, multi-factor authentication, and related password topics, see Supplementing Passwords.